 Sanburg was an enormous disappointment not only as a school and a particular teacher but the principal was one of the worst we as a family have ever run across.
 I hear she is still there and I feel sorry for the families and kids who are and have attended there.
 Bullying is a major problem and administration especially the principal in incapable of resolving any issues.
 She is also inept at addressing staff issues when there was a teacher there with clear problems that effects the kids in such a negative/harmful way.
 This was one of the worst public school experiences in my 18 years as a parent!
 Run away!

 Sandburg Elementary School is a public elementary school in Centennial.
-557 children attend Sandburg Elementary School and are mostly White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+557 students go to Sandburg Elementary School and identify primarily as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
 9% of the 557 students here are paying reduced lunch prices.
 The ratio of students to teachers at Sandburg Elementary School is 22:1.
 Peabody Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Theater drama

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||9%||21%|